2021 WTA Finals – Doubles

 Barbora Krejčíková and Kateřina Siniaková defeated Hsieh Su-wei and Elise Mertens in the final, 6–3, 6–4 to win the doubles tennis title at the 2021 WTA Finals.

 Tímea Babos and Kristina Mladenovic were the two-time reigning champions, but failed to qualify this year.

 Krejčíková and Siniaková clinched the year-end no. 1 as a team with their win against Sharon Fichman and Giuliana Olmos in their first round-robin match, and Siniaková secured the individual year-end no. 1 ranking by winning the title.
 Hsieh was also in contention for the top ranking.
+Krejčíková was the only player in this edition to qualify for both the singles and doubles tournaments.